Al-Qaeda activities in Europe: Kosovo War

-Islamist elements in the Kosovo Liberation Army during the Kosovo War from Western Europe of ethnic Albanian, Turkish, and North African origin, were organised by Islamic leaders in Western Europe allied to Bin Laden and Zawahiri.
+Islamist elements in the Kosovo Liberation Army during the Kosovo War from Western Europe of ethnic Albanian, Turkish, and North African origin, were organised by Islamic leaders in Western Europe allied to bin Laden and al-Zawahiri.

-SHISH's head Fatos Klosi had said that Osama was running a terror network in Albania to take part in the war under the disguise of a humanitarian organisation reportedly started in 1994.
+SHISH's head Fatos Klosi had said that bin Laden was running a terror network in Albania to take part in the war under the disguise of a humanitarian organisation reportedly started in 1994.
 Claude Kader who was a member testified its existence during his trial.
-In 2001, the official Belgrade news agency, Tanjug, reported that the "terrorist and fanatical Islamist" Osama bin Laden, had come from Albania to use his armer forces of 500 Islamic militants in Kosovo around Korce and Pogradec to "commit terrorist acts."
+In 2001, the official Belgrade news agency, Tanjug, reported that bin Laden had come from Albania to use his armed forces of 500 Islamic militants in Kosovo around Korce and Pogradec to "commit terrorist acts."

 Spain

 The 11 March 2004 train bombings in Madrid killed 191 people and wounded more than 2,000.
 The terror cell had links to Al-Qaeda and the affiliated Moroccan Islamic Combatant Group (GICM).
-It was the violent start of the new Al-Qaeda.
-The new Islamic terrorist organization was already made up of jihadist organisations dependent on Osama Bin Laden, who made their own decisions.
+It was the violent start of the new al-Qaeda.
+The new Islamic terrorist organization was already made up of jihadist organisations dependent on bin Laden, who made their own decisions.
 It was the worst Islamist attack in European history.
-On 2 August 2012 three members of Al-Qaeda were arrested in Ciudad Real and Cadiz, suspected of planning attacks in Spain and other European countries.
-There was an intended attempt at a mall in Cadiz with teleridigidas aircraft loaded with explosives.
+On 2 August 2012 three members of al-Qaeda were arrested in Ciudad Real and Cádiz, suspected of planning attacks in Spain and other European countries.
+There was an intended attempt at a mall in Cádiz with aircraft loaded with explosives.
 At the time of the arrest of one of the jihadists who opposed a "huge resistance, using their military training" were eliminated by the police.

 Western Europe

-A Europe-wide terror plot against the 1998 FIFA World Cup had the backing of bin Laden and Al-Qaeda.
-Preparations for an act of terrorism against the 1998 FIFA World Cup in France were completed by European law enforcement agencies between March and May 1998.
-The assassination was orchestrated by the Algerian Armed Islamic Group (GIA) along with Al-Qaeda leader Osama bin Laden.
+A Europe-wide terror plot against the 1998 FIFA World Cup had the backing of bin Laden and al-Qaeda.
+Preparations for an act of terrorism against the World Cup were completed by European law enforcement agencies between March and May 1998.
 More than 100 people had been arrested in seven countries as a result of the investigation.

-In December 2000, the "Frankfurt Group", an Al-Qaeda cell consisting of more than ten terrorists from Germany, France and the United Kingdom led by bin Laden deputy Mohammed Bensakhria was rounded up by law enforcement.
+In December 2000, the "Frankfurt Group", an al-Qaeda cell consisting of more than ten terrorists from Germany, France and the United Kingdom led by bin Laden deputy Mohammed Bensakhria was rounded up by law enforcement.
 The group had planned to bomb the Strasbourg Cathedral on New Year's Eve.

 France

-In October 2009 a physicist of Algerian descent working for CERN was arrested due to his links with Al-Qaeda.
-Officials said he had been in contact with people linked to Al-Qaeda in the Islamic Maghreb and planned attacks.
-He later admitted to corresponding with Al-Qaeda members located in North Africa over the Internet.
+In October 2009, an Algerian physicist working for CERN was arrested due to his links with al-Qaeda.
+Officials said he had been in contact with people linked to al-Qaeda in the Islamic Maghreb and planned attacks.
+He later admitted to corresponding with al-Qaeda members located in North Africa over the Internet.

-In January 2015, Al-Qaeda in the Arabian Peninsula was responsible for coordinated attacks in Paris, including the Charlie Hebdo shooting, killing several people.
+In January 2015, al-Qaeda in the Arabian Peninsula was responsible for coordinated attacks in Paris, including the Charlie Hebdo shooting, killing several people.